EmilGraf/MultiPolyEig/README.md

 media by exploiting multiparameter eigenvalue problems,
 J. Sound Vib.
 596 (2025) 118716. https://doi.org/10.1016/j.jsv.2024.118716.

-The example in testLeakyWaves requires files from RandomJointEig, https://github.com/borplestenjak/RandomJointEig,
+The example in testLeakyWaves requires files from MultiParEig and RandomJointEig, https://github.com/borplestenjak/RandomJointEig,
 Bor Plestenjak, Haoze He, Hauke Gravenkamp, Daniel Kiefer 2024.
-To run this example, first download RandomJointEig and ensure that it is on the MATLAB path.
+To run this example, first download MultiParEig and RandomJointEig and ensure that both are on the MATLAB path.